tkruse/gradle-groovysh-plugin/README.md

     }

     buildShell {
-       // groovyVersion determines the features of the shell
-       // groovyVersion = '2.3.0'

        // gradle version determines version of connector in tooling API,
        // but connector can use other gradle version to build project via